 Balloon Aloft promises an exhilarating ride over the Gold Coast skyline, while watching the sun rise from your elevated viewpoint, followed by a champagne buffet breakfast at the Mercure Resort.
 It sounds magical!
 This company claims to be the only operator which flies directly over the Gold Coast.
 Children from four years and up are welcome to fly with a supervising adult.

 Balloon Down Under – Hot Air Ballooning Gold Coast

-Balloon Down Under is the longest operating hot air balloon company in Queensland and promises stunning views from Brisbane to Byron Bay.
-Float gently with the breezes, between 1500 and 2000 feet above the Gold Coast, and experience the oldest form of flight.
-Afterwards, you’ll be treated to a delicious champagne breakfast at the Mercure Resort on the Gold Coast.
+Balloon Down Under is the longest-operating hot air balloon company in Queensland and promises stunning views from Brisbane to Byron Bay.
+Float gently with the breezes between 1500 and 2000 feet above the Gold Coast, and experience the oldest form of flight.
+Afterwards, you’ll have a delicious champagne breakfast at the Mercure Resort on the Gold Coast.
 Children from four years old are welcome.